 Even though you can’t be sure exactly what you will be asked, planning your answers to the most common pilot interview questions can help you feel more relaxed and confident.

 Remember, if you are attending an interview for a position as a First Officer, you are also being interviewed for the role of future Captain so you should bear this in mind when answering your questions.
 Airlines want to employ future Captains, not career First Officers.

 What do you think defines a professional pilot?

-The interviewer wants you to describe the perfect pilot, with the ideal attributes.
-This is where you can play on each attribute by giving an example of a time where you displayed these skills.
+The interviewer wants you to describe the ideal attributes of a professional pilot.
+When detailing each attribute, give an example of a time where you displayed these skills.

 - Excellent communication skills

 - Ability to take command and remain calm in critical situations

 If an interviewer asks you this question, they are looking to see how interested you are in the job which you’re applying to – did you take the time to research their company before the interview?
 If you didn’t, it will show and it will probably go against you.

 - By doing your research on the airline, you should know the following: